-‘Project Runway’ 2017 Recap: Week 3 – A Leap Of Innovation
+‘Project Runway’ 2017 Recap: Week 3 — A Leap Of Innovation

 Judge’s Critiques

-After a fun runway show, we find out the top and bottom looks tonight on Project Runway 2017 come from Brandon, Batani, Margarita, Kudzanai, Kentaro and Deyonte.
-The judges tonight are Heidi Klum, Zac Posen, Nina Garcia and guest judge Maddie Ziegler and some highlights from their feedback:
+After a fun runway show, viewers find out that the top and bottom looks tonight on Project Runway 2017 come from Brandon, Batani, Margarita, Kudzanai, Kentaro, and Deyonte.
+The judges tonight are Heidi Klum, Zac Posen, Nina Garcia, and guest judge Maddie Ziegler.
+Here are some highlights from their feedback:

 - Batani – Maddie said she could relate to this as a dance piece.
 Zac said he was mixed on it.
 Heidi said it is loud and a little bit sexy and showed them something special today.